FAQ about Code of Virginia § 23.1-405(C)

 No, residents are employees of the VCU Health System, and their contact information is not protected by FERPA or restricted by HB1 except that VCU may not provide their information in response to a request under the Virginia Freedom of Information Act (FOIA) without consent.

-VCU will redact student names and email addresses from the phonebook.vcu.edu website; this will remove the ability for anyone to search for a student’s VCU assigned email address from the Internet.
-Additionally, unless consent is provided, VCU schools and departments will redact student contact information from departmental websites managed by schools and departments within the university.
+VCU has redacted student names and email addresses from the phonebook.vcu.edu website; this will remove the ability for anyone to search for a student’s VCU assigned email address from the Internet.
+Additionally, unless consent is provided, VCU schools and departments should redact student contact information from departmental websites managed by schools and departments within the university.

 As a faculty member, despite the removal of student email information from publicly accessible websites, you will retain access to class roster information in Blackboard and eServices.
 Additionally, faculty and staff will have the ability to look for student email addresses in your email system by simply typing in the student’s name in the recipient or blind copy field.
-Finally, VCU Technology Services is working to provide a searchable student directory for faculty and staff members through the VCU employee portal at my.vcu.edu.
-Currently, we are looking at making this searchable student directory available by end of July 2018.
+VCU Technology Services is working on a version of eID tools that will be made available to employees and will display the status of the student's consent.

 In this case, an email will satisfy the consent requirement if it is sent from the student’s @vcu.edu address to an employee’s official @vcu.edu address.
 This email must provide clear consent for the department to disclose the student’s email address, address, and / or phone number.
 Upon receipt of the email consent, the department should reply to the student and acknowledge the given consent, provide the student with contact information if they decide to withdraw the consent, correct/modify their information, or review the information disclosed.
 The department must keep a permanent copy; such as a saved pdf copy of the consent message until the disclosed information is removed.